Akamas Docs

 • The Parameters definitions of each ComponentTypes

 Notice: this operation can require a long time, depending on the quantity of data to be collected.
 During this time the CLI will wait for Akamas to send the exported package.
-Do not interrupt the CLI during this phase, as otherwise, the process will need to be restarted from the beginning.
+Do not interrupt the CLI during this phase, as otherwise, the process will need to restart from the beginning.

 Import command

-Notice: please make sure that you have installed the latest versions of the optimization packs before starting the import: this way, the import procedure will bind the studies to the latest optimization packs version (i.e. the installed ones) instead of importing the (possibly) old ones from the source system.
+Notice: please make sure that you have installed the latest versions of the optimization packs before starting the import: this way, the import procedure will bind the studies to the latest optimization packs version (i.e., the installed ones) instead of importing the (possibly) old ones from the source system.

 Use the following command to import a study into an existing Akamas instance: